 NBA franchise value

-The National Basketball Association is currently comprised of 30 franchises that, according to Forbesí NBA Team Valuations, have an average value of 509 million U.S. dollars in 2013.
-This constitutes an increase in average value of almost 30 percent compared to the Forbesí 2012 valuations.
-Compared to the National Football League (NFL) and Major League Baseball (MLB), franchises in the NBA are ,on average, still worth less than the football and baseball team of those leagues.
+The National Basketball Association is currently comprised of 30 franchises that, according to Forbes’ NBA Team Valuations, have an average value of around 1.1 million U.S. dollars in 2015.
+This constitutes an increase in average value of almost 75 percent compared to the Forbes’ 2014 valuations.
+Compared to the National Football League (NFL) and Major League Baseball (MLB), franchises in the NBA are ,on average, still worth less than the football teams but now worth more than the baseball teams.
 Teams of Major League Baseball had an average franchise value of 744 million U.S. dollars in 2013, while teams of the National Football League had an average value of more than one billion U.S. dollars.

-With a value of 1.1 billion U.S. dollars, the New York Knicks are the most valuable franchise in the NBA according to Forbes.
-The Los Angeles Lakers are the only other team that is valued at one billion U.S. dollars or more.
-The least valuable franchise is the Milwaukee Bucks with a value of 312 million U.S. dollars, around a third of what the New York Knicks and Los Angeles Lakers are worth.
+With a value of 2.6 billion U.S. dollars, the Los Angeles Lakers are the most valuable franchise in the NBA according to Forbes.
+Compared to 2014 the number of teams valued at more than one billion U.S. dollars has risen from three to eleven.
+The least valuable franchise is the Milwaukee Bucks with a value of 600 million U.S. dollars, around one quarter of what the New York Knicks and Los Angeles Lakers are worth.